elonehoo/pistachio/docs/guide/index.md

 # Get Started

-`vue-hooks` is a collection of utility functions based on Composition API.
+`pistachio` is a collection of utility functions based on Composition API.